-The results also showed that 'technology and innovative solutions adoption' is another significant strategy with 13.8% of the total variance.
+The results also showed that "Technology and innovative solutions adoption" is another significant strategy with 13.8% of the total variance.
 Large and challenging projects are dealt with adaptation to new technologies and innovative methods of construction.
 Contractors are required to acquire appropriate technologies and develop capability for their implementation.
-While Zhao et al. (2009) reported that advanced technologies' adoption by Chinese contractors increased their capability to tackle complex projects in international market, Islam & Khadem (2013) identified that low level of technology available in Omani market caused project delay.
-Contractor's investment in new software and system would help site personnel's unnecessary visits to the firm office.
-This is supported by Mahmoud, Mehmet, Clevenger, & Fanning (2015) who stated that application of software packages such as BIM in projects results in decreased project schedule due to low request for information.
+While Zhao, Shen and Zuo (2009) reported that advanced technologies' adoption by Chinese contractors increased their capability to tackle complex projects in the international market, Islam and

+Khadem (2013) identified that low level of technology available in Omani market caused project delay.
+Contractor's investment in the new software and system would help site personnel's unnecessary visits to the firm office.
+This is supported by Fanning et al. (2015) who stated that application of software packages such as Building Information Modelling in projects results in decreased project schedule due to low request for information.
 In addition, automation with robotics is also a strategy identified in this study.
-According to Kurien, Kim, Kopsida, & Brilakis (2018), the use of automation with robotics in construction projects increases productivity and reduces the risk for workers during work in hazardous environment.
-Kim, Chi, & Wang (2015) also reported that automation with robotics can help managers to quickly and accurately identify quality issues and manage them.
-This survey identified the need to apply modern construction technology, product, and process to reduce rework and improve productivity.
-Contractors who apply new technology and process achieve enhanced work efficiency and better quality of finished product (Agenbag & Amoah, 2021).
+According to Kurien et al. (2018), the use of automation with robotics in construction projects increases productivity and reduces the risk for workers who work in hazardous environment.
+Kim et al. (2015) also reported that automation with robotics can help managers to identify the quality issues and manage them quickly and accurately.
+This survey identified the need to apply modern construction technology, product and process to reduce rework and improve productivity.
+Contractors who apply new technology and process achieve enhanced work efficiency and better quality of finished product (Agenbag and Amoah, 2021).
 In agreement with previous studies by Fang et al. (2016), the survey results reveal that latest IT systems for site security helps decision makers to locate workers and materials to improve project execution productivity.

-Quality, Safety and Environmental Protection
+Strategy 3: Quality, Safety and Environmental Protection